 Spanish lender BBVA offers to buy out rest of Garanti in bet on Turkey

-Spanish lender BBVA offers to buy out rest of Garanti in bet on Turkey3 min read .
-Updated: 15 Nov 2021, 08:20 PM IST

 - Offer to take full control comes as Turkey faces punishing inflation and diminished confidence in President Erdogan